UFC 248: Adesanya vs. Romero -- start time, how to watch and full fight card

 But his next matchup is a test and a half.

-At UFC 248, Adesanya is facing off against Yoel Romero, a dangerous fight for anyone.
+At UFC 248, middleweight champion Adesanya is facing off against Yoel Romero, a dangerous fight for anyone.
 Romero is a tank disguised in human flesh.
-En route to winning a razor tight decision against him, Whittaker broke multiple bones punching and kicking him.
-Another previous opponent, Luke Rockhold, is on record stating "that man is made of steel."
+En route to winning a razor tight victory decision against him, Whittaker broke multiple bones punching and kicking him.
+Another previous Ultimate Fighting Championship opponent, Luke Rockhold, is on record stating "that man is made of steel."

 This year the UFC entered a new partnership with ESPN.
 That's great news for the UFC and the expansion of the sport of MMA, but bad news for consumer choice.
-If you live in the US especially.
+If you want to watch to watch UFC live in the US especially.

-Note that CNET may get a share of the revenue if you buy any services linked via our site.

-In the US, you can only watch UFC 248 on PPV through ESPN+.
+In the US, if you're looking for how to watch UFC 248, you'll only find it on PPV through ESPN Plus.
 The cost structure is a bit confusing, but here are the options, according to ESPN's site.

-- Existing monthly ESPN+ subscribers will be able to either upgrade to an annual plan and purchase UFC PPV for $85 OR purchase the UFC PPV for $65 by itself.
+- Existing monthly ESPN Plus subscribers will be able to either upgrade to an annual plan and buy UFC PPV for $85 or purchase the ability to watch UFC PPV for $65 by itself.

-- New ESPN+ subscribers can buy a bundle of one UFC PPV event (streaming in HD) and an ESPN+ annual recurring subscription for $85.
-The ESPN+ annual subscription will auto-renew after one year, at the price of an ESPN+ annual subscription at the time of auto-renewal.
+- New ESPN Plus subscribers can buy a bundle of one UFC PPV event (streaming in HD) and an ESPN Plus annual recurring subscription for $85.
+The ESPN Plus annual subscription will autorenew after one year, at the price of an ESPN Plus annual subscription at the time of autorenewal.

 You can do all of the above at the link below.

-MMA fans in the UK can watch UFC 248 exclusively through BT Sport.
-There are more options if you live in Australia.
+MMA fans in the UK looking for how to watch UFC 248, will find it exclusively through BT Sport.
+There are more options to watch UFC live if you live in Australia.
 You can watch UFC 248 through Main Event on Foxtel.
-You can also watch on the UFC website or using its app.
-You can even order using your PlayStation 4 or using the UFC app on your Xbox One.
+You can also stream online on the UFC website or using its app to stream on your computer or smart TVs.
+You can even order UFC using your PlayStation 4 to watch the fight or stream using the UFC app on your Xbox One.

 Start time